 Unlike Netflix and PayPal, IKEA is a brand that produces a huge amount of consumer goods.
 Despite its output, though, it still ranks well with consumers when it comes to brand sustainability.

 That could be because of the natural vibe that the Scandi brand has, but it could also be down to the fact that IKEA is serious about sustainability and the environment.
-Throughout this year, the brand is completely phasing out single-use packaging in all of its stores.
-Lighting throughout the stores will also be converted to efficient LEDs and by 2030 all materials used will be completely renewable and recyclable.
+In 2020, the brand completely phased out single-use packaging in all of its stores.
+Additionally, lighting throughout the stores will also be converted to efficient LEDs — and by 2030 all materials used will be completely renewable and recyclable.

 So far, these efforts seem to be having a positive effect as 2019 was the first year IKEA’s carbon footprint reduced while its retail sales grew.